Wednesday, 4 July 2018

 Thursday, 31 May 2018

 There is one story I recall about Mrs Hall.
-In the garden a certain friendly robin would often, or not appear to her again, and again, and stand on her hand, shoulder, and/or on the grass.
-Then, one night she had a dream of the robin...and the following day she found it dead on the lawn.
+In the garden a certain friendly robin would often, or not appear to her again, and again, and stand on her hand, and/or on the grass.
+Then, one night she had a dream of the robin in black, and white.
+The following day she went into the garden.... and found the robin dead on the lawn.

 She also said something which was a bit amusing.
-She claimed that she knew a author who was writing a book entitled Park Road.
+She claimed that she knew a author who was writing a book entitled Park Road (along which I lived in Stoke Poges) .
 It though was supposed to be a "fictional" work but the characters in it were "thinly" disguised, and a certain amount of "libellous" material was involved in connection with them.
 On finding out about this, certain residents in Park Road got wind of it, and it was never published ....!
 So, much for the "great" and in "good" in this case.
 Ofcourse, no one is above suspicion of any form of "criminality" irrespective of whether they are rich, or poor.
 This is why I do not take people too seriously....

 Anyhow, the other ladies I knew who treated me well were Mrs Griffiths (whose husband was in the dairy business), Kathie Webber cookery expert, and author, Mrs Pollard of Gerrards Cross...etc.